xlladdins/xll/docs/Excel4MacrosA-D.md

     > can then store or manipulate (or convert back to a reference with
     > TEXTREF).
 See the second example following.

-**Tip   **Use the following macro formula to verify that the current selection is a cell or range of cells:
+**Tip&nbsp;&nbsp;&nbsp;**Use the following macro formula to verify that the current selection is a cell or range of cells:

 \=ISREF(ACTIVE.CELL( ))